The Art of Doing Less — and Feeling More

 There is a particular kind of woman who believes that the answer to feeling stretched thin is to become more efficient.

 If she could just manage her time better.
 Optimise her morning.
 Find the right system.
-Do the same amount in less time, or more in the same time, or somehow squeeze more capacity from a life that is already at capacity.
+Do the same amount in less time, or somehow squeeze more capacity from a life that is already at capacity.

 But efficiency is not the problem.
 The volume is the problem.
 And no amount of optimisation solves a volume problem.